This sweet and spicy butternut squash soup is hearty, delicious thanks to roasting the butternut squash first. It’s perfect for a crispy fall day.

 - Add chili & remaining spices and sauté for another 3-5 minutes.

-- Add bullion cube and water and stir until cube is dissolved.
+- Add bullion cube, water and the roasted butternut squash.
+Stir until cube is dissolved.

 - Add both milks and stir to combine.